 Mr Spence has over 40 years’ experience in managing and governing oil and gas operations in Australia, Papua New Guinea, the Netherlands and Africa.

 A geologist and geophysicist by training, Mr Spence commenced his career as an exploration geologist with Woodside Petroleum Limited in 1977.
 He subsequently joined Shell (Development) Australia, where he worked for 18 years.
 In 1994 he was seconded to Woodside to lead the North West Shelf Exploration team.
 In 1998, he left Shell to join Woodside.
 He retired from Woodside in 2008 after a 14-year tenure in top executive positions in the company, including Chief Operating Officer and Acting Chief Executive Officer.
-Upon his retirement he took up several board positions, including Clough Limited, where he served as Chairman from 2010 to 2013, Geodynamics Limited where he served as a non-executive Director from 2008 to 2016 (including as Chairman from 2010 to 2016) and Oil Search Limited, where he served as a non-executive Director from 2012 to 2017.
+Upon his retirement he took up several board positions, including Clough Limited, where he served as Chairman from 2010 to 2013, Geodynamics Limited where he served as a non-executive Director from 2008 to 2016 (including as Chairman from 2010 to 2016), Oil Search Limited where he served as a non-executive Director from 2012 to 2017, and Murray and Roberts Holdings Limited where he served as a non-executive Director from 2015 to 2020.
 Mr Spence is also a past Chair of the National Offshore Petroleum Safety and Environmental Management Authority Board and led the Commonwealth Government’s Carbon Storage Taskforce reporting to the Minister for Resources, Energy and Tourism.

-Mr Spence is currently Chairman of Base Resources Limited (since 2015) and a non-executive Director of Independence Group NL (since 2014) and Murray and Roberts Holdings Limited (since 2015).
+Mr Spence is currently Chairman of Base Resources Limited (since 2015) and a non-executive Director of Independence Group NL (since 2014).

 MANAGING DIRECTOR & CHIEF EXECUTIVE OFFICER